 When To Use 4WD Low?

 When you use this four-wheel-drive setting, keep your speeds to 25 mph or less.
-That’s why it’s not the best option for regular roads, but it will provide some crazy amount of torque to the wheels, just when you need it the most.
+That’s why it’s not the best option for regular roads.
+When you need it, it will provide some crazy amount of torque to the wheels.

 What is 4WD Auto?

 4WD Auto is a newer feature found in some modern vehicles.
 This advanced technology relies on sensors and the sophisticated traction control system to determine what setting in the 4WD system is best for the conditions.

 With two-wheel drive, the vehicle will only transmit power to the set of wheels that drive it.
 By using two-wheel drive, a lot of money can be saved on fuel, but it provides no help when in a slippery or stuck situation.
 Instead, the two-wheel-drive configuration is mainly used for daily commutes in normal road conditions and pleasant weather.

 4WD Auto offers more help when it starts to rain or if you are driving down a slippery dirt road.
 You can keep the 4WD Auto setting turned on and the car will decide when it should be used.
 Most of the time, it’s going to keep the vehicle in a 2WD mode, only switching over when the conditions on the road warrant more support.